RaspberryCar/CarND-Behavioral-Cloning-P3/README.md

 To capture good driving behavior, I first recorded three laps on track one using center lane driving.

+Here are some sample images:

+![alt text][image1] ![alt text][image2] ![alt text][image3]

+And here are some sample images from the test track

+![alt text][image4] ![alt text][image5] ![alt text][image6]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover when going close to the edge.

 In the run4.mp4 there is an awesome recovery at 0:50 of the video.
+This recovery turned out to be not accepted, so I made improvements to the model so that the car doesn't go outside the track

 To augment the data sat, I also flipped images and angles thinking that this would provide more data

-After the collection process, I had X number of data points.
-I then preprocessed this data by normalizing it.
+I then preprocessed this data by normalizing it and cropping it.
+Also, converted the data from BRG to RBG

 I finally randomly shuffled the data set and put 20% of the data into a validation set.